Build Web Traffic With User Generated Content

-The key to using your community to create source material is two fold.
+There are two important keys to using your community to create source material

-- Remember to say thank you.
-Acknowledge the contributions and people will be more likely to respond the next time you ask.
+- Say thank you.
+People intereact on social media because they want to be noticed.
+If you acknowledge contributions people will be more likely to respond the next time you ask.

 From simple photo contests on Instagram to complex essay or recipe submissions, even simple prizes can motivate customers to share how they use your product.